Anthem

 • View the various typosquatted domains of google.com: urlcrazy google.com

-• In Google.com's domain report, a majority of the typosquatted domains seem to belong to Google.
-Think about why this is the case
+• In Google.com's domain report, many typosquatted domains appear to belong to Google.
+Think about why large organizations register these domains themselves.

 Review Questions